-Litepanels introduces Luma on-camera LED light
+Litepanels Introduces Luma On-Camera LED Light

+“The Luma represents Litepanels’ commitment to the on-camera LED lighting market that we created with the launch of the Micro Series back in 2002,” said Chris Marchitelli, Litepanels VP of Global Marketing.
+“It builds off our new sleek and ergonomic Croma design, and provides a high output version for professionals that only need a daylight balanced light.”

 Luma features full spectrum soft light output with visually accurate color temperatures.
-It can be dimmed from 100 percent to 0 with no color shift, and is flicker-free at any frame rate or shutter angle.
-It offers a smooth, modern design with soft-touch rubberized housing, and has a conveniently located on-fixture dimming knob.
+It can be dimmed from 100 percent to zero with no color shift, and is flicker-free at any frame rate or shutter angle.
+Luma features a smooth, modern design with soft-touch rubberized housing, and has a conveniently located on-fixture dimming knob.

 The latest product and technology information